TylerAuer/nfl-clientside/README.md

   - `for...in`
   - `forEach`
 - JavaScript Date object
-- Difference between JavaScripts and Python variable scopes -- particularly that control flow statements (`if`, `for`, etc.) do not limit a variable's scope in JavaScript
+- Difference between JavaScripts and Python variable scopes -- particularly that control flow statements (`if`, `for`, etc.) do not limit a variable's scope in JavaScript -- when using `var` declarations

 ## What I Would Change

 - Better safeguards for unsuccessful API calls
 - Have `.js` file follow norms for organization, commenting, etc.
 - Have the scorecards order themselves logically instead of in the order they are listed in the API
+- Make use of features from ECMAScript 6
-- Intentional choices for `const` vs `let` vs `var`
+- `const` and `let` instead of `var` where appropriate

 ## API Information